dotnetjunkie/blog/content/posts/meanwhile-on-the-query-side-of-my-architecture.md

 }
 {{< / highlight >}}

 Alongside the `IUserQueries` interface, my application contained interfaces such as `IPatientInfoQueries`, `ISurgeryQueries`, and countless others, each with its own set of methods and its own set of parameters and return types.
-Every interface was different, which made adding [cross-cutting concerns](https://en.wikipedia.org/wiki/Cross-cutting_concern), such as logging, caching, profiling, security, etc very difficult.
+Every interface was different, which made adding [cross-cutting concerns](https://en.wikipedia.org/wiki/Cross-cutting_concern), such as logging, caching, profiling, security, etc, very difficult.
 I was missing the uniformity in the design that I had with my command handlers.
 The query classes were just a bunch of random methods, often grouped around one concept or one entity.
 No matter how hard I tried, it would end up looking messy and each time a query method was added both the interface and the implementation would need to be changed.

-In my automated test suite things were even worse!
+In my automated-test suite things were even worse!
 A class under test that depended on a query interface was often only expected to call one or two of its methods, while other classes were expected to call other methods.
 This meant I had to do hundreds of asserts in my test suite to ensure a class didn’t call unexpected methods.
 This resulted in the creation of abstract base classes in my test project that implemented one of these query interfaces.
 Each abstract class looked something like this:

 {{< highlight csharp >}}
 public abstract class FakeFailingUserQueries : IUserQueries